weaselBuddha/Queue4Download/README.md

 ### Server

 Queue4Download.sh - Torrent client hook Script.
-Throws an event upon completion of the torrent, uses the payload name, the payload hash, and a simple category code
+Throws an event upon completion of the torrent, event contains the payload name/path (where LFTP will find the payload), the payload hash (for label updates once the transfer is complete), and a simple category code (tells home where to put the payload, ie /Media/Movies)

 LabelD.sh - Daemon script to listen for Label events and change the torrent label

-Types.config - Flat file declarations for type code assignment
+Types.config - Flat file declarations for type code assignment (space separated lines: FIELD CONDITIONAL VALUE TYPE SCOPE)

 Q4Dconfig.sh - MQTT co-ords, torrent client, and labelling definitions (needed on both client and server)

 ### Client

 ProcessEvent.sh - Receive Queue Event Script.
 Catches the event, queues an LFTP job to transfer the payload, runs as a daemon.
-Blocks waiting for a Queue event.
+Blocks waiting for a Queue event, forks LFTP workers, which block on a lock (hence Queued4Download.sh)

 LFTPtransfer.sh - Transfer Engine.
-Using LFTP get the payload from the server to a specific directory (using the category code) into your home library, and acknowledge the transfer back to the server.
+Using LFTP, get the payload from the server to a specific directory (using the category code) into your home library, and acknowledge the transfer back to the server.

 Q4Dclient.sh - Definitions for LFTP to access your server, and type code to directory mappings

+### Other

+Q4Ddefines.sh - Paths and other clutter that is largely static

+mosq_bin.tar.z - Largely static compile of Mosquitto (Ubuntu 20+, Debian 11)

 ## Prerequisites